 Besides working as a choreographer for his dance company, Maqoma teaches and choreographs for other companies in South Africa such as the Pretoria Technicon, Moving Into Dance Mophatong, The Dance Factory, Jazzart Dance Company and Siwela Sonke.
 Amsterdam, London, Senegal and the United States are but some of the places he has taught.
 Plus he also gives international workshops on African dance and culture and choreography.
 For more on Gregory Maqoma’s oeuvre see Exit/Exist which received a “Bessie”, New York City’s premier dance award for original music composition.
 He is part of the selection committee for Dance Biennale Afrique Festival to take place in Marrakech in 2020.

 The awards for Maqoma’s productions are legion – several works in his repertoire have won him local and international acclaim.
 This includes FNB Vita Choreographer of the Year in 1999, 2001 and 2002 for Rhythm 1.2.3, Rhythm Blues and Southern Comfort respectively.
 He received the Standard Bank Young Artist Award for Dance in 2002.
 In 2017 Maqoma was honoured by the French Government with the Chevalier de l’Ordre des Arts et des Lettres (Knight of the Arts & Literature) Award.

 But Jozi-ites – where is the support for our amazing local productions?

-Those who joined me for yesterday evening’s performance were blown away.
+Those who joined me for in 2019 were blown away.
 There was a resounding and instant standing ovation from the audience.
 And the saddest thing it that this #worldclassproduction was one third full.
 What is it with Joburgers???
 They complain that we are not co-called “FirstWorld”, and then when there is a production of this calibre nobody supports it.
 Can’t have it all ways Jozi peeps.